ljx0520/memo/README.md

 To get you started, we have provided the starter code in [`index.js`](index.js).

-_Note: If you find the job application does not have a field to provide us with the transaction signature, please include it in your resume instead._
+_Note: If you find the job application does not have a field to provide us with the transaction signature, please include it in your resume instead or email it to jobs+screening@labeleven.dev_